B-Rob97/lotide/README.md

 ```
 ## `countLetters(letters)`:
 * The countLetters function counts the occurrences of each letter in the given array.
-  * The function returns an object where each key represents a lowercase letter found in the array and the corresponding value is the count of that letter.
+  * The function returns an object where each key represents a lowercase/uppercase letter found in the array and the corresponding value is the count of that letter.
-  * The counting is case-insensitive.
+  * The counting is case-sensitive.
   * Spaces in the array are ignored.

 #### Example